A Good Day for Magic

 Like this.

 The very next morning after not much sleep, I drive to school to find… a museum, set up right next to my classroom.
-The Burke Mobile, a travelling exhibit of Native culture and objects.
+The Burke Mobile, a traveling exhibit of Native culture and objects.
 There’s time before the bell.
 I go.

 Baskets, beadwork, moccasins.
 Gorgeous stuff.
 And a display on fishing.
 Something in my mind surfaces, jumps, lands with a splash.
 Gooey ducks!
 I have friends in the tribes and long ago one invited me out on the boat to document them diving for gooey ducks.